 I’ve been eyeing our 6-year old’s lunchbox with envy for the last 9 months.
-It’s a compartmentalized tritan-plastic insert tray that slots into a flat, rectangular box with integrated lid that seals properly.
+It’s a compartmentalized Tritan-plastic insert tray that slots into a flat, rectangular box with an integrated lid that seals properly.
 The lid doesn’t leak.
 We’ve packed salad dressing, yogurt and other sauces and not once of near daily use has it ever leaked.
 The clasp is firm, but easy to open.
 It’s slim, which turned out to be a massive benefit for sliding her packed lunch into a backpack without making it bulge.
 The box has been dropped regularly, but apart from a few scratches and the logo washing off, it’s still in perfect condition.
 We love that the tray pops out of the box, which makes it easier to clean, but also easier to enjoy lunch at a table.
 It’s Yumbox is the lunchbox that ticks all the boxes.

 Except it’s made for children under 8.
 The capacity is 5 half-cup compartments, which fits about half a portion of fruit or vegetables or a small muffin, half sandwich or mini-wrap.
 I was delighted when Yumbox told us that an adult/teen version in the making that’s now available.
 Woohoo!
 I couldn’t wait for it to arrive.